 What is the difference between NEM1 and NEM2?

 The main difference between NEM1 and NEM2 is the date that the rooftop solar system was installed.
 NEM1 represents all customers who have rooftop solar systems installed or approved for installation prior to December 31, 2017.
 NEM2 represents solar customers who have their solar systems installed or approved for installation after December 31, 2017.
 Each type has different rate options.

 What are my rate options as a solar customer?

-Customers approved for solar installation or who have moved into a home with solar before January 1, 2018, may remain on their current rate for up five years (December 31, 2022).
-You will also be eligible to enroll in new rates that become available, but may not return to your previous rate after switching to a new rate.
+Customers approved for solar installation or who moved into a home with solar before January 1, 2018, may remain on their current rate for up five years (December 31, 2022) and are also eligible for our Time-of-Day (5-8 p.m.)
+Rate.

 Will my monthly credit for excess generation be calculated differently with TOD?

 No, there are no changes to how the monthly net charge/credit is calculated.
 You'll continue to receive a retail-valued credit on your bill for your monthly excess electricity generated by your electric solar system.

 Will my annual settlement option change with TOD?

 No, there will be no changes to your annual settlement that you previously selected.

 - Payout settlement: If you chose the Annual Net Surplus Generation option and had excess generation, the kWh will not carry over, and you will be paid out for any excess generation at the Generation Compensation Value rate, which is published on smud.org.
 The 2016 Generation Compensation Value rate is $0.0596.
 If you consumed more than you generated, all additional usage will show as a charge on your settlement invoice, at the retail cost.